 The Hanes Walton, Jr. Career Award is named in honor of Dr. Hanes Walton Jr., former APSA Vice President (2012-13) and professor of political science at the University of Michigan.
-Given biennially, this award recognizes a political scientist whose lifetime of distinguished scholarship has made significant contributions to our understanding of racial and ethnic politics and illuminates the conditions under which diversity and intergroup tolerance thrive in democratic societies.
+This award recognizes a political scientist whose lifetime of distinguished scholarship has made significant contributions to our understanding of racial and ethnic politics and illuminates the conditions under which diversity and intergroup tolerance thrive in democratic societies.
+The award is made biannually, and given next in 2019.

 Hanes Walton, Jr. attended and majored in political science at Morehouse College in 1963.
 He received an MA at Atlanta University (now Clark Atlanta University) and was the first PhD in government at Howard University in 1967.
 He was a member of Phi Beta Kappa, Pi Sigma Alpha and received several other academic awards and was a life member of APSA.